kan-li/kan-li.github.com/_posts/2016-11-07-Rcpp-tutorial.md

 </span>

 In general, R is not a fast or most memory efficient language -- but it is very easy to use, to share, and makes very pretty output.
 C++ is very fast, but not so easy to use, and debugging could be painful.
 Rcpp supports implementing R functions in C++ for high performance computing and to easily interface R with external libraries.
-Configure the environment for using C++ code with R

 <span id="CE">
 ##Configure the environment for using C++ code with R